gdubicki/junixsocket/README.md

 1. Install JDK 1.6 & set JAVA_HOME
 2. Download Ant, unpack and set ANT_HOME to its dir & add $ANT_HOME/bin to PATH
+3. Install some basic linux native compiling tools - gcc, g++, make etc.
-3. Build with `ant -Dskip32=true` .
+4. Build with `ant -Dskip32=true` .
 This should end with "BUILD SUCCESSFUL".
-4. Find built JARs in ./build dir.
+5. Find built JARs in ./build dir.

 ## Thanks